-OKWU's transfer credit policy states that only courses in which a C- or higher have been earned will be posted to the transcript.
+Only courses in which a C- or higher have been earned will be posted to the transcript, provided that such courses apply towards the student's declared major.
 Transfer credits will be treated as attempted and earned.
 Transfer work is considered toward the above requirements.
-Please see the full transfer credit policy in the Admissions section.